cassidyjames/cassidyjames.github.io/wishlist.md

 * [Threadless Tees and Tanks](https://threadless.com) **~$10–30** - Men’s Large.
 Anything nerdy or fun or cool.

 * Short-sleeve tri-blend tees **~$9-20** - Men’s Large.
 Some sort of oatmeal color, anything heather, or any bright/saturated colors.
 Crew or v-neck.
 Generally I like bright colors, plain or simple patterns, and buttonless/pocket-less.
 Old Navy is a good bet, but basically any place with men’s clothes works.

+* [MKBHD tees](http://shop.mkbhd.com) - Basically anything you think looks cool or that I would like.
+Men's large.

 * Gift Cards **any amount** - I shop at all of these places and always appreciate gift cards.